Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mini Grand Prix

 The Las Vegas Mini Grand Prix is popular because of its outdoor go-kart racing track where even kids can take turns on the track.
-They also have rides like their dragon roller coaster or fun slide which are perfect for those who are too young to enjoy the more intense rides.
+It also has rides like its dragon roller coaster and fun slide which are perfect for those who are too young to enjoy the more intense rides.

 Inside, there are many different arcade games to enjoy which makes for a super fun family night.
 There is also pizza, drinks, and sandwiches if you get hungry after all of that go-kart racing!